luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 UTXOs (worth 5 BTC and 3 BTC) for a total input value of 8 BTC.
 It then creates two new UTXOs as outputs: one for 6 BTC and another for 1 BTC.
 The total output value is 7 BTC.
 The 1 BTC difference between the inputs and outputs is not lost;
-it is the transaction fee claimed by the miner who includes this transaction in a block.
+The miner who includes this transaction in a block can claim the transaction fee.

 ```mermaid
 graph LR